SimpleBoilerplates/iOS/README.md

 * [Uncle Bob's clean architecture approach - what is recommended package structure?](https://stackoverflow.com/questions/46884449/uncle-bobs-clean-architecture-approach-what-is-recommended-package-structure)

 ### Tools
-These are used to enforce code lint and formation
 * [Swiftlint](https://github.com/realm/SwiftLint) A tool to enforce Swift style and conventions.
 * [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) A code library and command-line formatting tool for reformatting Swift code.
 * [Xiblint](https://github.com/lyft/xiblint) A tool for linting storyboard and xib files